sarah-antillia/ImageMask-Dataset-ORCA/README.md

 </pre>

-To create these new dataset with images and mask subdataset, all images and masks of the original dataset are resized to be 512x512 pixel-size.
+To create these new dataset with images and mask subdataset, all images and masks of the original dataset are resized to be 512x512 pixel-size, and saved as jpg files.<br>

 Pleser run the following command for Python <a href="./split_master.py">split_master.py</a>
 <br>